baka656/baka656/README.md

 <b>Short Intro for  me :</b>

-Currently thriving as a Solutions Architect Intern at AWS, I embark on an exhilarating journey collaborating with clients to forge, fashion, and unfurl cloud solutions that are not just scalable and secure, but truly exceptional.
+Thrived as a Solutions Architect Summeer 2023 Intern at AWS, I embark on an exhilarating journey collaborating with clients to forge, fashion, and unfurl cloud solutions that are not just scalable and secure, but truly exceptional.
 My toolkit spans across a realm of AWS services and technologies, and I'm all about bringing these pieces together into ingenious arrangements.
 Alongside the AWS dream team and our esteemed partners, I extend my expertise to navigate the complexities of multifaceted ventures. 🌟

 Now, let me give you a glimpse of my prowess 🚀: